 - 1. The operation of searchlights for advertising purposes are prohibited. - 2.
-The unshielded or partially shielded outdoor illumination of any building, landscaping, signing signage or other purpose, is prohibited. except with incandescent fixtures less than 100 watts per fixture, fossil fuels, and/or glass tubes (see Table 2). - 3.
-Soffit lighting and recessed soffit lighting are not allowed except when directly over a porch or deck area. - 34.
-The nighttime use of white lighting or white strobe lighting for communications towers is prohibited.
+The unshielded or partially shielded outdoor illumination of any building, landscaping, signing signage or other purpose, is prohibited. except with incandescent fixtures less than 100 watts per fixture, fossil fuels, and/or glass tubes (see Table 2).

+3. The nighttime use of white lighting or white strobe lighting for communications towers is prohibited.
 (Nighttime white strobe lighting is not required by the FAA).
 Applicants must show proof of any such FAA requirement.